luukdv/gooey-react/readme.md

 <Goo> … </Goo>
 ```
-You can put regular HTML elements inside the component, but using an SVG is recommended for better browser support.
+You can put regular HTML elements inside `Goo`, but using an SVG is recommended for better browser support.
+Shape blobbing will be applied to everything within the component.

 [Visit the website](https://gooey-react.netlify.app/) for full documentation, properties and examples.